konx-dev/user-locate/README.md

 ## Roadmap

-* Passing in arguments to return differing information
+- [x] Return an object rather than string with timezone, country and code
-* Convert package to typescript
+- [] Convert package to typescript
-* Readme & codesandbox.io examples - VanillaJS, React, Vue
+- [] Readme & codesandbox.io examples - VanillaJS, React, Vue